WTCSC/note-to-shelf-CharlieFranzel/README.md

 ### How It Works
 First checks for the keywords and continues with the one specified, if something else is put in it returns an error.
 Next it uses eitehr the echo, cat, or grep function depending on which usage is specified.
+Currently there is no way to delete notes from the terminal.